Bynder/headless-cms-example/README.md

 - `GATHERCONTENT_PROJECT_ID` - the easiest way to get the ID is to copy it from the URL.
 Go to your project, the structure will look like this: `gathercontent.com/content/<PROJECT-ID>/items`

-As every project is unique, you'll need some environment variables for content uuids;
+As every project is unique, you'll need some environment variables for getting your content;

 ```
 CONTENT_HERO_IMAGE_FIELD_UUID=<uuid-of-hero-image-field>